cylc/cylc-doc/src/running-suites.rst

    foo|1|2017-03-12T11:06:19Z|1|output completed|succeeded
    foo|1|2017-03-12T11:06:19Z|1|succeeded|

-The diagram shown in :ref:`the diagram below <fig-cylc-database>` contains the database tables, their columns, and how the tables are related to each other.
+The diagram shown below contains the database tables, their columns, and how the tables are related to each other.
+For more details on how to interpret the diagram, refer to the `Entity–relationship model Wikipedia article <https://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model>`_.

-.. _fig-cylc-database:

 .. cylc-db-graph::
    :align: center